icooperstein/exomiser_optimization/README.md

 # exomiser_optimization
-Scripts used in the analyses of "An optimized variant prioritization process for rare disease diagnostics: recommendations for Exomiser and Genomiser"
+Example run files and scripts used in the analyses of "An optimized variant prioritization process for rare disease diagnostics: recommendations for Exomiser and Genomiser"